Jamesclark32/db-shell/README.md

 This allows you to interact with the database directly via straight sql.

-## Why
+## Why?

+The short version is: to avoid installing software on the host machine which is otherwise not needed.

-Refer to the [why documentation](why.md) if you are interested in the motivation for this package.
+Refer to the [why documentation](why.md) if you are interested in more details about the motivation for this package.

 ## Installation
 Installing db-tinker is a straightforward matter.
 To add db-tinker to your project as a dev dependency, simply run: